ambientkit/ambientkit.github.io/docs/introduction/quickstart.md

 ./amb
 ```

-Clone the ambient template by typing this command and pressing Enter.
+Clone the [ambient-template](https://github.com/ambientkit/ambient-template) by typing this command and pressing Enter.

 ```bash
 createapp